jaraco/skeleton/index.md

 The skeleton assumes the developer has [tox](https://pypi.org/project/tox) installed.
 The developer is expected to run `tox` to run tests on the current Python version using [pytest](https://pypi.org/project/pytest).

+The test suite is configured not only to run the project's tests as discovered by pytest, but also includes several plugins to perform other checks:

+- `pytest-ruff` performs lint checks using [ruff](https://github.com/astral-sh/ruff)
+- `pytest-black` checks that the style conforms to [black](https://pypi.org/project/black/)
+- `pytest-mypy` performs type checks using [mypy](https://github.com/python/mypy)
+- `pytest-checkdocs` ensures that the README renders without errors
+- `pytest-cov` reports the coverage of the project

+Many of these plugins are enabled through `pytest-enabler` to allow easy disablement of any one of them.
+Simply pass `-p no:{plugin}` (e.g. `-p no:cov`) to pytest (e.g. `tox -- -p no:cov`) to disable the plugin for that run.

 Other environments (invoked with `tox -e {name}`) supplied include:

   - a `docs` environment to build the documentation